 AWARDS Overall winners (Male & Female) in the full and half get an amazing piece of Groundhog art by local chainsaw artist Jack Eppinga.
-Other than that, pint glasses for age group awards (3 deep) and of course, finisher medals for the full or half marathon.
+Other than that, coffee mugs for age group awards (3 deep) and of course, finisher medals for the full or half marathon.
 FIVE YEAR AGE GROUPS FOR FULL AND HALF.
 TEN YEAR AGE GROUPS FOR 1/6th.

-COOLEST GROUNDHOG CONTEST We’ll be picking the best dressed Groundhog at 7:30 a.m. on Saturday morning.
+COOLEST GROUNDHOG CONTEST We’ll be picking the best dressed Groundhog at 7:30 a.m. on race morning.
 Check out the details below and see if you are the Groundhog of the Year.

-HEADLAMPS The Moonlight events on February 1, which include the 1/6 marathon and the Snowshoe Run HEADLAMPS ARE REQUIRED.
-Striders will be on site with Black Diamond headlamps for sale prior to the event, but please come prepared.
+HEADLAMPS The Moonlight event on Friday night, (the 1/6 marathon) HEADLAMPS ARE REQUIRED.
+Striders will be on site with headlamps for sale prior to the event, but please come prepared.
 (We have yet to actually see a moon at the “Groundhog Eve” event.)

 HOODIES To guarantee a hoodie size will be available on race day, please get registered ASAP.
 Everyone will get the swag, but we don’t wish to have tons of them left over.
 If you sign up on race day, you’ll have to wait until after the full and half start to make sure we have the right size for you.
 If we run out, we’ll get you one afterwards.
-(Oh--there are no XS hoodies--that was supposed to be taken off the registration thing--SMALL is the smallest size we have.)
+(Oh–there are no XS hoodies)

-PACKET PICKUP is at Striders on Wealthy Street, Thursday night, January 31 from 5-8PM, and at the race site (1700 Butterworth) from 4PM – 8PM on Friday, February 1 and then beginning at 6:30 a.m.
+PACKET PICKUP is at Striders on Chicago Drive in Grandville, Thursday night before the race from 5-8PM, and at the race site (1700 Butterworth) from 4PM – 8PM on Friday night and then beginning at 6:30 a.m. on race day.

 START TIMES 6:30PM Friday for the 1/6 marathon.
-7:30PM Friday for the Groundhog Eve Snowshoe Run.
 8:00AM Saturday for the full and half marathon.

 SWAG Hoodie for each runner in the 1/6, Full, and Half.
 For those running the 1/6 on Friday, then the full or half on Saturday, you’ll get a hoodie and an embroidered stocking cap.
-Those finishing two events will get a pint glass as well.
-Finisher medals for all full and half marathon finishers.
+Finisher medals for all 1/6 marathon, marathon and half marathon finishers.